copenlu/cite-worth/README.md

 The data is derived from the [S2ORC dataset](https://github.com/allenai/s2orc), specifically the 20200705v1 release of the data.
 It is licensed under the [CC By-NC 2.0](https://creativecommons.org/licenses/by-nc/2.0/) license.

+The code is licensed under the MIT license.

 ### Dataset Structure

 The data is structured as a json lines file, where each line contains a full paragraph of data.
 The fields in the json are as follows